Armstrm6/DesktopApplicationTemplate/README.md

 `ServiceType` is an enum that identifies each supported service category.
 It is serialized using short codes and still recognizes legacy names so existing configurations continue to load.

-Dictionary-based edit handlers are registered for each `ServiceType` and injected into the main window as a lookup.
-When a user edits a service, the window resolves the handler from that dictionary instead of relying on large switch statements, making it easy to plug in new handlers.
+Dictionary-based edit handlers are registered for each `ServiceType` and injected into the main view model as a lookup.
+When a user edits a service, the view model resolves the handler from that dictionary instead of relying on large switch statements, making it easy to plug in new handlers.

 Dynamic DI modules are enabled by `services.AddServiceModules()`, which scans assemblies for `IServiceModule` implementations and calls their `RegisterServices` methods.
 Dropping a new module into the application automatically registers its services without manual wiring.